Connect with others who understand.

 Is Hemophilia More Common in Some Races Than Others?

-Researchers have also looked into differences in how hemophilia affects racial and ethnic groups.
-One small study found that, among people ages 13 to 25 with hemophilia, the non-white participants were more likely to develop inhibitors.
-Inhibitors are antibodies produced by the immune system to attack infused clotting factor concentrates.
+Recent research using data from more than 6,000 people with hemophilia A found that Black and Hispanic males with severe hemophilia were more likely to develop inhibitors than white males.
+Inhibitors are antibodies (specialized proteins) produced by the immune system that attack infused clotting factor concentrates.
 Having inhibitors can make standard replacement therapy or treatment options less effective or ineffective.

 More research is needed to fully understand whether hemophilia A affects members of some racial and ethnic groups more than others — and if so, why.